landnthrn/MicaForEveryone/README.md

    The actual installable app package.

 - `MicaForEveryoneFork.appinstaller`:
-   Installer/update entry point that points Windows to the hosted MSIX in this GitHub release.
+   Installer with update ability that points to this repo's GitHub releases, or your own if you did your own signing identity.

 ## Required for Window Transparency on Win10
 #### [DWMBlurGlass](https://github.com/Maplespe/DWMBlurGlass)
-For any apps that DWMBlurGlass works on, MicaForEveryone just simply extends what DWMBlurGlass does to their title bars, into the client's frame.
+For any apps that DWMBlurGlass works on, MicaForEveryone just simply extends what DWM does to title bars, into the client's frame.
+If DWM doesn't apply for an app then Mica can only work for it if the app has true-transparency support either built in, add-on/mod, or via patch.

 ## Install
 - Install files from [Releases](https://github.com/landnthrn/MicaForEveryone/releases)